Shresht7/random-cli/README.md

 #### Flags

-`--repeat`: Number of times to repeat the execution of this command.
+`--repeat, -r`: Number of times to repeat the execution of this command.

 ```sh
 gh repo list | random select --repeat 3